balfieri/cordic/README.md

 <p>
 There are a couple other options supported in most floating-point libraries that we'll need to add for floating-point encodings only.
-Flush-To-Zero (FTZ) means that any time an operation would produce a denom (again, a number smaller than the smallest normalized number), it is changed to zero.
+Flush-To-Zero (FTZ) means that any time an operation would produce a subnormal (again, a number smaller than the smallest normalized number), it is changed to zero.
-Denorm-As-Zero (DAZ) means that any denorm input to an operation is first changed to zero.
+Denorm-As-Zero (DAZ) means that any subnormal (aka denorm) input to an operation is first changed to zero.
 </p>

 <p>